leth4/InstantPipes/README.md

 ### Manual Editing

 In the component inspector, select the `Edit` tab.
-Now you can select any point of any pipe by clicking on it, and then either move it in the scene view or delete the point, delete the entire pipe or insert a new point via buttons in the inspector.
-Hold shift to select multiple points.
+Select one of the points in the scene view by clicking on it, and then you can:
+- Move the selected points in the scene view
+- Input the exact positions for the selected points in the inspector
+- Delete the point or the entire pipe via a button in the inspector
+- Insert a new point via a button in the inspector

+Hold `shift` to select multiple points.
+Press `A` to select every point of the selected pipe.

 Every pipe is a separate submesh, so you can assign separate materials by dragging them into the scene view.